dh-electronics/meta-dhsom-stm32-bsp/README.md

-OpenEmbedded BSP layer for DH electronics STM32MP1 platforms
+OpenEmbedded BSP layer for DH electronics STM32MP1 platforms with the RSI-provided RED driver
 ============================================================

-This layer provides BSP for DH electronics STM32MP1 platforms.
+This layer provides BSP for DH electronics STM32MP1 platforms including the RSI-provided RED driver.

 Dependencies
 ------------